 Choose L2TP (Layer 2 Tunneling Protocol) if your Internet Service Provider (ISP) uses a L2TP connection.
-Your ISP will provide you with a username and password.
+Your ISP can provide you with a username and password.

-L2TP Server IP Enter the L2TP server IP address provided by your ISP.
+L2TP Server IP Enter the L2TP Server IP Address provided by your ISP.
 Address:

-Username: Enter the username provided by your ISP.
+Username: Enter the Username provided by your ISP.

-Password: Enter the password provided by your ISP.
+Password: Enter the Password provided by your ISP.

-Reconnect Mode: Select either Always-on, On-Demand, or Manual.
+Reconnect Mode: Select either Always on, On demand, or Manual.

-Maximum Idle Time: Enter a maximum idle time during which the Internet connection is maintained during inactivity.
-To disable this feature, enable Autoreconnect.
+Maximum Idle Enter a maximum idle time during which the Internet connection

+Time: is maintained during inactivity.
+To disable this feature, enable mask, gateway, and DNS server addresses.
+In most cases, select